petyaracz/Racz2023trance/Readme.md

 | Social rigidity, monotheism                                  | C. P. Wood and Stockly (2018) |

 Several works made the same point or emphasised various aspects of the same relationship.
 The above table is somewhat reductive.
-The argument is spelt out in the main text.

 ## 2. This can be mapped to the Ethnographic Atlas